 To further develop the question bank, we assigned the pre-existing questions to the model’s individual topic areas and formulated additional questions.
 This way, we’ve ensured that our question bank contains items on all the essential engagement drivers and covers the model as completely as possible.
 In Figure 2, you see where the model’s specific topic areas are located.

 Figure 2.
-Topic areas in the JD-R Model of Work Engagement, based on Bakker (2009)
+Topic areas in the JD-R Model of Work Engagement.
+Adapted from Bakker & Demerouti (2008

 Additionally, we offer survey templates for various topics.
 This way, you’ll easily create surveys about specific question topics.
 Here are a few examples:

 Download our free guide to formulate effective questions

 Application of the questionnaire

 Our questionnaire now offers over 100 questions.
 Like with a construction kit, you decide which questions you need at any specific moment.
 With our templates, this only takes a few minutes.